Last updated on May 8, 2023

-Classic round cut diamonds have always been the most popular of all diamond shapes.
+The classic round cut has always been the most popular diamond shape.
 However, there is also an increasing interest in oval cut diamonds as they look both classy and unique.
-Although these two cuts share some traits, several features set them apart.
-Let’s discover the differences between round cut vs oval cut diamonds – let’s see the difference and learn what aspects to consider when choosing between the two.
+Round cut vs oval cut diamonds – let’s see the difference and learn what aspects to consider when choosing between the two.

 What Is a Round Cut Diamond?

-The round brilliant cut is the world’s most sought after diamond cut due to its timeless style and unparalleled brilliance and sparkle.
+The round brilliant is the world’s most sought-after diamond cut due to its timeless style and unparalleled light performance.
 The round cut is also the standard by which all other diamond cuts are measured.

 What Is an Oval Cut Diamond?